-Land management practices on the MHRP have historically provided benefits for Swainson's hawk and other SJMSCP-covered species.
-These practices will be continued as part of this PMP.
-The property is currently being used to grow alfalfa.
-The crop types may vary depending on market values and may include various hay crops, beans, safflower, carrots, beets, tomatoes, pumpkins, cucumbers, squash, and other vegetable crops.
+Land management practices on the MaHRP have historically provided benefits for Swainson's hawk and other SJMSCP-covered species.
+These practices will be continued under this PMP.
+The property is currently being used to grow row and field crops.
+The crop types vary depending on market values and may include various hay crops, beans, safflower, carrots, beets, tomatoes, pumpkins, cucumbers, squash, and other vegetable crops.
 Vineyards, orchards, blueberries, and other permanent or semi-permanent crops are prohibited without permission from the SJCOG, Inc., Habitat Technical Advisory Committee (HTAC).